pedrocollaress/my-github/README.md

-# Notes for the Project IOT course
+# IoT Project Course Notes

+This repository contains notes, resources, and documentation for the IoT Project course.
+It serves as a reference for project requirements, implementation details, and best practices in IoT development.